Preben Dal Symfoni Pendant Lamp

 HF Belysning A/S was a subsidiary of Hans Følsgaard Elektro, specialized in lighting production.
 The most famous lamps are the Symfoni light Series, designed by Preben Dal in the early 1960s.

 In February 2005 Følsgaard was taken over by HF Holding A/S, today owned by Addtech AB.

 Preben Dal (not Dahl) had a design studio together with architect Ole Bang in the period 1959 to 1976.

-Poul Cadovius (1911 – 2011), famous for his wall unit shelving system, the Royal System he designed in 1948, designed the Flower Lamp (RS 25, RS 37 and RS 50).
+Poul Cadovius (1911 – 2011), famous for his wall unit shelving system, the Royal System he created in 1948, designed the Flower Lamp (RS 25, RS 37 and RS 50).
 It was made by HF Belysning A/S in 1968, but produced for Royal System A/S, first named CADO after Cadovius.
 The Royal System was recognized with a Gold Medal at Finland Furniture Fair in 1950 and silver at the Milan Triennale, establishing a benchmark for wall storage design.

 These Symfoni pendant lamps were also sold by Koninklijke Philips N.V. from the Netherlands.
 It’s unclear if Philips produced these lamps under licence or that they were made for Philips by HF Belysning A/S.